ibm-skills-network/labs-knowledgebase/docs/Lab Tools/cloud-ide.md

     - Noun-phrases
     - Relations (Transformer)
     - Syntax
 - Launch Application - This is how you view the application you run within Cloud IDE.
-The **Launch Application** feature lets you view applications running inside the Cloud IDE.
+The **Launch Application** button lets you view applications running inside the Cloud IDE.
 It starts a proxy server that makes your local app accessible through the IDE.
 You can use either the built-in live server or a framework-specific server (e.g., Flask for Python, Express for Node.js).

   - How to use: